Franchovy/QDIO/README.md

 ### Development:

 If you try the app, you'll see that it likely won't survive more than a few minutes.
-This is because I have not set aside a stable version yet, even when I had one.
+This is because I have not set aside a stable version yet, even back when I had one.
 Thus, these are the current objectives to reach for the first official stable version:

 - **Better Building Blocks**: The building blocks introduced so far are courtesy of [Juan's Audio-Effects Project](https://github.com/juandagilc/Audio-Effects), but they are built for standalone use.
 For example, any internal lfo can be removed and replaced with a *Parameter Oscillator*.
 - **Stable file share system**: For now, files are not usable between patches, and that's too rough to be official.
 Some file checker system to deal with changing building-block parameters is necessary.